Are you thinking of living in Petersfield?

 Rows of Edwardian terraces renovated and extended make delightful homes, the cost to purchase one of these is around £435,000.

 Equally as popular are properties which fall into the catchment area of the “outstanding” Petersfield school for 11–16-year-olds.
 Grange Road, Weald Way and Harvest Drive are close to this highly rated school.

-The most viewed home currently listed is a premium listed three bedroom semi-detached for £395,000, which has received almost 500 clicks in the last 30 days.
+The most viewed home currently listed is a premium listed three bedroom semi-detached for £395,000, which has received almost 500 views since the start of November.

 Similar to the sales market the number of vacant properties for rent in Petersfield is also limited to just 9.